 Sport Product Development Catalog

 Beginning in Fall 2018, we will begin offering an online MS in Sport Product Development.
-Dr. Shawn O'Rourke, Chair of Kinesiology, is the Program Director and can provide additional information.
+Dr. Shawn O'Rourke, Chair of Department of Sport Management, is the Program Director and can provide additional information.

 The sports industry generates approximately $400 billion in revenue annually.
 Industry statistics show that U.S. sporting equipment sales at retail sporting goods stores are roughly $60 billion yearly.
 Sporting goods attract a wide range of consumers and requires a variety of marketing and distribution strategies.
 Consider a degree in Sport Product Development for a range of career opportunities in the fields of sports, entertainment, arts and recreation.

 The Sport Product Development program emphasizes the development and management of the sporting goods industry providing the equipment needs in six different areas: competitive team sports, extreme sports, fitness, individual sports, indoor games, and outdoor recreation sports.

 The online MS in Sport Product Development program is 33 credit hours (nine courses, plus six-credit internship).
 After completing the six core courses, you can choose to focus on either product design or retail management.
 You will gain knowledge for positions in the sport product industry such as product line management, product development, merchandising, innovation and materials management, and retail, brand, or factory management.

 Applicants must meet the general requirements for admission to graduate work in education.
 In addition, applicants must submit two letters of reference, a resume and a written essay describing their background in sport activities and career goals.